|

 corporations going to women and girls her

 women and girls, who will?"
-As an activist,
+She would try

-inclusion of the equity clauses (15 & 28) in the
+the inclusion of the equity clauses (15 & 28) in the Canadian

-Canadian Charter of Rights and Freedoms.
-She is
+Charter of Rights and Freedoms.
+In the 1990's she dropped the

-of The Womens' Legal Education and Action Fund -
+The Womens' Legal Education and Action Fund (L E A F / F A R J), and of the

 Paul Martin appointed her to the Senate of